3565 Biographical Records Technician

 GENERAL FUNCTION

 Education: A high school diploma is required.
-Completion of college courses or specialized training beyond the high school level emphasizing accounting, office procedures, or computer applications is preferred.
+Completion of college courses or specialized training beyond the high school level emphasizing office procedures, research, or computer applications is preferred.

-Experience: Three years of experience in an administrative office using word processing, spreadsheet, database, email, and network functions, including at least one year of documented advanced level use of word processing, spreadsheet, and database applications is required.
+Experience: One year experience in biographical research, records management, or a similar role is preferred.
+Three years of experience in an administrative office using spreadsheet, database, email, and network functions, including at least one year of documented advanced level use of word processing, spreadsheet, and database applications required.
 Microsoft Office Specialist Certification can be substituted for the minimum experience requirements.

-Skills: Aptitude in accounting procedures, tested and proven clerical aptitude, and the ability to operate a 10-key calculator are required.
-A working knowledge of word processing and spreadsheet software applications is required; must be able to learn, diagnose, and resolve problems with software applications independently.
-The ability to prioritize, work independently, and plan, execute, and complete a variety of projects is required.
-Effective writing skills and the ability to analyze materials and synthesize information are required.
+Skills: Must be able to follow directions and adhere to data standards set forth to ensure data accuracy.
+Must be detail oriented.
+The ability to prioritize, work independently and plan, execute and complete a variety of projects is required.
 The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.

-Effort: This position is primarily sedentary.
+Effort: This position is primarily sedentary and does involve bending, kneeling, or reaching in a physical file room.
 The position requires daily keyboarding and may be extensive at times.

 ESSENTIAL DUTIES AND RESPONSIBILITIES

-11. Contributes to the overall success of the Advancement Services by performing other essential duties and responsibilities as assigned.
+11. Contributes to the overall success of the Advancement Services office by performing all other essential duties as assigned.

 SUPERVISION